-Hazelcast's scheduled executor service (IScheduledExecutorService) is a data structure which implements the java.util.concurrent.ScheduledExecutorService, partially.
-Here, partially means that it allows the scheduling of a single future execution and/or at a fixed rate execution but not at a fixed delay.
+Hazelcast's scheduled executor service (IScheduledExecutorService) is a data structure which implements java.util.concurrent.ScheduledExecutorService, partially.
+By partially, we mean the behavior difference in scheduling a task at a fixed rate (scheduleAtFixedRate()).
+Hazelcast's behavior guarantees that a task is not executed by multiple threads concurrently: a scheduled execution is skipped, instead of postponing, if another thread is still running the same task.